Marlborough Sounds - Planes, Trains and Automobiles

 Door to Door pickups, Transport, Northern Explorer Train, Interislander Ferry, Accommodation, Mail Boat Cruise, Omaka Aviation, All entries, Flights, Meals as listed

-Monday 18th May DAY ONE D
+DAY ONE D

-Tuesday 19th May DAY TWO B, D
+DAY TWO B, D

 Today we’ll have breakfast on the Inter Islander Ferry to cross Cook Strait.
-The 92 km, a three-hour journey between Wellington and Picton is one of New Zealand's most iconic tourist experiences and acknowledged as one of the most spectacular cruises in the world.
+The 92 km, the three-hour journey between Wellington and Picton is one of New Zealand's most iconic tourist experiences and acknowledged as one of the most spectacular cruises in the world.
 Inter Islander's modern fleet of ferries provides a range of seating options to cater to every passenger's comfort.
 The bars, cafés and food courts, are all designed to let you enjoy your meal in comfort.
 Lounges offer reclining chairs from which to enjoy a quiet, relaxing environment.
 Take the time to enjoy the ship and explore it at your own pace.
 Our arrival time into Picton will allow us plenty of time to check into our hotel and then by foot explore this quaint seaside village where we will be staying for the next three nights.

-Thursday 21st May DAY FOUR B, MT, L, D
+DAY THREE B, MT, L, D

-Friday 22nd May DAY FIVE B
+DAY FIVE B